charlie4fun/gfk.github.io/documentation/using/contributing.md

 Simply ensure that the project you are contributing to is not licensed under AGPL.

 ## Whitelisted CLAs
-If a non-GfK open source project asks you to sign a contributor agreement, get it cleared with the open source team, unless it is one of the following which have been whitelisted:
+If a non-GfK open source project asks you to sign a contributor agreement, get it cleared with the Open Source CoP, unless it is one of the following which have been whitelisted:

 - Apache CLA  # TODO(charlie4fun): should following CLAs be reviewed?